holgerlembke/ESPAsyncWebServer/README.md

 } WebRequestMethod;
 ```

-As shown above, it compile fine of the members are renamed.
+As shown above, it compiles fine by renaming the members.

-To allow coexistance of ESPAsyncWebServer with this modified ESPAsyncWebServer it is renamed to ESPAsyncWebServerA, too.
+To allow coexistence of ESPAsyncWebServer with this modified ESPAsyncWebServer it is renamed to ESPAsyncWebServerA, too.

 # Get the original